19 Types of Drill Bits You Need to Have in Your Toolbox

 These are designed for precision tasks with the expectation of a beautiful outcome, like with cabinetry and installing the right types of cabinet hinges.
 What they do is simultaneously drill out a countersink hole for screws to reside in while also cutting out a plug of the exact same size as the countersink hole.

 So once the screw is in place you can glue the plug in over the top of whatever types of screws you used and sand them or even align the wood grain to match to reduce visibility.
+This works with all types of wood grain patterns, though the coarser ones are harder to match perfectly.

 Tile Drill Bits